Second-order accurate finite volume method for well-driven flows: Introduction

-A colmated layer, also known as the skin effect, is formed along the well wall due to well clogging \cite{Dim11a}.
-This causes additional hydraulic resistance (see Fig. \ref{skinEffect}).
-As a result, flux density through the well filter is
+A colmated layer, also known as the skin effect, is formed along well walls due to well clogging \cite{Dim11a,Dim14}.
+This causes an additional hydraulic resistance (see Fig. \ref{skinEffect}).
+As a result, the flux density through the well filter is

-where: $h_{w}$ is the hydraulic head inside the well, $h_{r}$ is the hydraulic head just outside the colmated layer (see Fig \ref{skinEffect}), $\Psi=K_{c}/d_{c}$ is the transfer coefficient, while $K_{c}$ and $d_{c}$ are the unknown conductivity and thickness of the colmated layer respectively.
+where: $h_{\text{w}}$ is the hydraulic head inside the well, $h_{r}$ is the hydraulic head just outside the colmated layer (see Fig. \ref{skinEffect}), $r$ is the well radius, and $\Psi=K_{\text{c}}/d_{\text{c}}$ is the transfer coefficient, while $K_{\text{c}}$ and $d_{\text{c}}$ are the unknown conductivity and thickness of the colmated layer, respectively.
+The physical colmated layer thickness is assumed to be small, so that this layer can be modelled as an infinitely thin film of finite $\Psi$.

 Hydraulic head varies logarithmically and its gradient changes sharply in the well vicinity (Fig. \ref{skinEffect}).
 Thus, linear approximation of hydraulic head is inappropriate on coarse grids and numerical methods based on it are inaccurate in the near-well region.